lanazwart/lzseevee/content/work/_index.md

 - Providing support and guidance to the engineering team during all phases of the SDLC
 -	Organising and leading release meetings (bi-weekly) to ensure releases happen on time and prerequisites are met
 - Ensuring all affected parties are change ready before each release
-- Managing Jira tickets created by the product team to service the prioritized list of tasks (backlog)
+- Managing Jira tickets created by the product team to service the prioritised list of tasks (backlog)
 - Assisting QA staff with testing – helping with the definition of test cases and determining release readiness
 - Managing relationships and expectations of customers.
 This includes communicating new features and time lines for when they are released
 - Providing training to customers and support engineers when they are affected by the changes/new development in the release cycle